EanMcDonaldWojciechowski/SoftDevProject/report/doc.md

 Architecture: where we describe the various part of eau2 at a high-level.

 We will have to have an application that is in charge of handling different processes.
 The application class can be extended to add the desired functionality of the user.

+Word Count Level:
+The word count level is an extension of the application level with specific methods and features for counting the words in a document.
+The word counter uses the virtual run method of application to enable instances of the wordCount class to all perform some function when run.

 Application Level: